ember-learn/guides-source/guides/release/back-end/index.md

 ### Requests in Services

 If someone is connecting to a third-party API, such as a service for payment or mapping, and they need that state across many routes, a [Service](../services/) might be a good place to make requests.
-Functions and state in a Service can be used almost anywhere in the app.
+Some common use cases include polling for data and managing websocket connections.

 Requests in services have the same drawbacks as Components.
+Functions and state in a Service can be used almost anywhere in the app.

 ## Simulating API requests